 Bob Dylan famously "went electric" in 1965, but four out of the five Rolling Stones actually experienced a shocking accident that same year.

-40 Years Ago: CBGB Opens in New York City
+The Day CBGB Opened in New York City

 It wasn’t supposed to be a punk club.
-You could tell that from the name of the place: CBGB &OMFUG, which stood for Country, Bluegrass, Blues and Other Music for Uplifting Gormandizers.
+You could tell that from the name of the place.

 30 Years Ago: The Clash Fire Mick Jones